 Orthopaedic surgeons, physician assistants, nurses, Allied Health Professionals and administrators.

 METHOD OF PARTICIPATION

-In order to obtain credit for this activity, participants are required to sign in at the Registration Desk, attend the activity, and complete and return the Activity Evaluation.
+In order to obtain credit for this activity, participants are required to sign in, attend the activity, and complete and return the Activity Evaluation.
 The certificate will be distributed following completion of the Activity Evaluation.

-- Discuss and illustrate the ways the AAOS is currently advocating for orthopaedic surgeons nationally.
+Discuss and illustrate the ways that AAOS is currently advocating for orthopaedic Surgeons nationally.